-1. Student Complaint Procedure

-A. Contact the school official directly

-- 1) If this concerns a grade received, the student must contact the instructor on or before the last day of the following session. - 2) If this concerns an administrative matter, contact the school business manager. - 3) If this concerns a matter not covered in the previous two instances, contact the student services. - B. Appeal to the school official's supervisor - 1) If this must be done within 10 calendar days of the process outlined in 1) above.
+- 1. Student Complaint Procedure - A. Contact the school official directly - 1) If this concerns a grade received, the student must contact the instructor on or before the last day of the following session. - 2) If this concerns an administrative matter, contact the school business manager. - 3) If this concerns a matter not covered in the previous two instances, contact the student services. - B. Appeal to the school official's supervisor - 1) If this must be done within 10 calendar days of the process outlined in 1) above. - It is the responsibility of the appropriate administrator to hear the student's complaint within 10 calendar days of his/her appeal. - 3) The administrator must notify the student in writing of the condition of the appeal within 10 calendar days of the hearing.